gsblinkhorn/CatBot/README.md

 - PIL

 ## config
 Once you have downloaded config_sample.py, rename it to config.py.
-This while allow the rest of the scripts to access your configuration variables. .gitignore will ignore your config.py if you create a local repository, as well as the local directory and binary files which the program will create
+This will allow the rest of the scripts to access your configuration variables. .gitignore will ignore your config.py if you create a local repository, as well as the local directory and binary files which the program will create

 ### 'Trigger Image Download'
 Boolean used to enable/disable the download step.
 Images are downloaded from Reddit into local directory 'config.STORAGE_PATH', and their metadata is stored in a binary file 'config.BINARY_FILE'.
 With DOWNLOAD = False, the program will simply embed the data currently stored in the binary file and local directory.
 Each download will overwrite the previous contents of these two files.